ananyaja/MobileNetV2-MRI-Tumor-Diagnostic-Aid/README.md

 ![confusion_matrix](confusion_matrix.png)

-“Figure 1: Confusion Matrix showing high precision in Pituitary Tumor classification.”
+Figure 1: Confusion Matrix showing high precision in Pituitary Tumor classification.

 ![Training Progress](fine_tune_accuracy.png)

-“Figure 2: Training and Validation accuracy during the Fine-Tuning stage.”
+Figure 2: Training and Validation accuracy during the Fine-Tuning stage.

 ## 🌟 Project Intent
 This project is part of a broader goal to leverage **Artificial Intelligence for Social Good**.
 By developing efficient diagnostic aids like this, we can help bring high-quality medical screening tools to regions with limited access to specialized radiologists.